Content from Introduction to Genome Annotation

 EnTAP

-How to we access gene predictions?
+How do we assess gene predictions?

 • Busco and Omark assess gene set completeness by checking the presence of conserved orthologs across species, helping identify missing or fragmented genes